 Kaleyah Wesley, Chicago – Harold Washington City College: Kaleyah’s family became homeless when she was 12.
 They lived for two years in New Life’s Rogers Park family shelter.
 While their mother worked for a school bus service, Kaleyah escorted her three younger siblings to and from their South Side school.
 With her mom, Marilyn Escoe, Kaleyah became active at the Chicago Coalition for the Homeless, joining its Speakers Bureau and the Education Committee.
 Kaleyah was honored in 2016 when the Marguerite Casey Foundation named her one of 15 Sargent Shriver Youth Warriors Against Poverty.
 A graduate of Pathways Avondale campus, Kaleyah has been involved in debate club and Girls in the Game.
 She recently interned at Curt’s Café in Evanston, where her supervisor described her as “the shining star of Curt’s mission.”
 She plans to earn a bachelor’s degree in business or social work.

-Thanks to a generous incentive created by the Osa Foundation, when our students earn a cumulative grade point average of “B” or better in college, they receive a laptop.
-Nineteen students have earned this honor to date.
+Thanks to a generous incentive created by the Osa Foundation, when students earn a cumulative grade point average of “B” or better in college, they receive a laptop.
+Twenty-two students have earned this honor, including our three rising sophomores.
 The scholarship is funded by grants from the Osa Foundation, the Sisters of Charity, BVM, Susan W. Pearson Memorial Fund, and Student Alliance for Homeless Youth.
 Private donors also designate tax-deductible gifts, small and large, that are restricted to scholarship awards.

 Serving on the 8-member Scholarship Selection Committee are Daihana Estrada, a 2010 scholarship winner and UIC grad; retired CCH Executive Director Ed Shurna; and Patricia Rivera, founding donor of the scholarship and retired director of the CPS homeless education program, now directing shelter-based tutoring for Chicago HOPES.
 Also, on the committee are CCH’s intake coordinator, Roberto Martinez; social worker Monica Mahan; and Claire Sloss, Christy Savellano, and Anne Bowhay of the development/media staff.